namgk/node-red-contrib-pythonshell/README.md

 Executing a python script from node-red.
 Input to the node will become the argument for the python script, output of the script will be sent to output of the node.

+Now supporting executing within a virtual environment.
+Specify the path to the virtualenv folder in node configuration.

 Example flow:

 ```